jjossie/cse212-data-structures/3-trees.md

 ## Example Use Case

 Let's say you wanted to use a tree to store phone numbers in an address book.
 Because phone numbers are unique, you could use a binary search tree to store phone numbers and check for membership.
-Using the three code blocks above as a foundation for our binary search tree, we can add some phone numbers and test if they exist in the tree:
+Using the three code blocks above as a foundation for our binary search tree, have the user add several phone numbers and check for them using the tree:

 ```python
 def get_number():